 That's what the cross of Jesus is all about.
 God sent His own Son into the world, and on the cross Jesus Christ paid the penalty for sin, so that all who admit their sin, repent of it, and accept Him and His sacrifice for them are forgiven.

 David wrote this song so that God's people would celebrate two truths about God.
-The first, God is majestic.
+The first, the majesty of God.
 He is worthy of being exalted.
 The second...